-Next to mandatory engineering-specific lectures TUHH offers optional German language courses, which shall make it easier for international students to take an active part in social life alongside their studies.
-At the same time study program participants from Germany are encouraged to attend TUHH’s foreign language courses in order to be well prepared for the international employment and educational market.
+Next to mandatory engineering-specific lectures, TUHH offers optional German language courses, which shall make it easier for international students to take an active part in social life alongside their studies.
+At the same time, study program participants from Germany are encouraged to attend TUHH’s foreign language courses in order to be well-prepared for the international employment and educational market.

 Preparation for Work and Master’s Degree

 ES graduates are especially in demand in industrial sectors where cross-disciplinary knowledge is required, such as in medical engineering, mechatronics, or energy technology.
-Alternatively, after taking their B.Sc., students with suitable specializations can go on to study national and international Master’s programs for a further three semesters for a further qualification.
+Alternatively, after taking their B.Sc., students with suitable specializations can go on to study national and international Master’s programs for a further three semesters for further qualification.
 They can also study for a regular M.Sc. at the TUHH.
-If they opt for a four-semester Master’s program all four semesters at the TUHH will qualify for a BAföG student loan in spite of the seven semesters spent studying for the B.Sc. at the TUHH.
+If they opt for a four-semester Master’s program, all four semesters at the TUHH will qualify for a BAföG student loan in spite of the seven semesters spent studying for the B.Sc. at the TUHH.

 Hamburg is the second-largest city in Germany, with 1.8 million inhabitants.
 Hamburg is one of the most dynamic regions in Europe with the best growth prospects.
 It is a vibrant metropolis with a high quality of life.
 Hamburg has over 40 theatres, 60 museums, and 100 music venues and clubs.
 Economically and culturally, Hamburg is also the center of Northern Germany.
 We have many famous places to visit, such as the popular Elbphilharmonie, the Speicherstadt, and many international musicals, e.g., The Lion King.
 Besides, Hamburg is known for its exciting nightlife scene.
 Bar and clubs are almost clumped on the Reeperbahn and Sternschanze, where one can enjoy the night and have a direct metro link from the TUHH campus.